GitauHarrison/notes/comment_moderation.md

 ### Database Configuration

-SQLite, being the most convinient choice in developing small applications, expects certain configurations from `Flask-SQLAlchemy`.
-We first provide the location of the database in the application through `SQLALCHEMY_DATABASE_URI` configuration variable.
+SQLite, being the most convenient choice in developing small applications, expects certain configurations from `Flask-SQLAlchemy`.
+We first provide the location of the database in the application through the `SQLALCHEMY_DATABASE_URI` configuration variable.
 This variable will source its value from the `DATABASE_URL` environment variable.

 `config.py`: Database Configuration
 ```python